Sign In Start Free Trial

 What this book covers

-Chapter 3, Actors and the Gameplay Framework, teaches OOP concepts and explores the Gameplay Framework.
+Chapter 3, Object-Oriented Programming and the Gameplay Framework, teaches OOP concepts and explores the Gameplay Framework.

 Chapter 4, Understanding Blueprint Communication, explores different types of Blueprint Communication, which allows one Blueprint to access the information of another Blueprint.

-Chapter 7, Creating Screen UI Elements, demonstrates setting up a Graphical User Interface (GUI) that will track the player's health, stamina, ammo, and current objective.
-Here, you will learn how to set up a basic UI using Unreal's GUI Editor and how to use Blueprints to link the interface to the gameplay values.
+Chapter 7, Creating Screen UI Elements, demonstrates setting up a graphical user interface (GUI) that will track the player's health, stamina, ammo, and current objective.
+Here, you will learn how to set up a basic user interface using Unreal's GUI Editor and how to use Blueprints to link the interface to the gameplay values.

 Chapter 11, Game States and Applying the Finishing Touches, adds the finishing touches that are required to make our game a complete experience before we finalize our game for release.
 In this chapter, we'll create rounds that will make the game increasingly difficult, game saves so that the player can save their progress and return, and player death to make the game's challenge meaningful.

-Chapter 12, Building and Publishing, covers how to optimize graphics settings to get our game performing and looking at its best, and how to set up project information for distribution.
-Then, we'll learn about how to create shareable builds of the game to various platforms.
+Chapter 12, Building and Publishing, covers how to optimize graphics settings to get our game performing and looking its best, and how to set up project information for distribution.
+Then, we'll learn about how to create shareable builds of the game for various platforms.

 Chapter 13, Data Structures and Flow Control, explains what data structures are and how they can be used to organize data in Blueprints.
 We'll learn about the concept of containers and how to use arrays, sets, and maps to group multiple elements.
 This chapter shows other ways to organize data using enumerations, structures, and data tables.
 In this chapter, we'll also see how to control the flow of execution of a Blueprint by using various types of flow control nodes.